ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - bubble sort - O(n^2), really n^2 worst case (data in reverse sorted order)
 - merge sort - divide and conquer, O(nlogn)
     - can be parralelized
+    - generally not done in-place so lots of extra space, _can_ be done in-place, but is hard
-- quick sort - divide and conquer, O(nlogn)
+- quick sort - divide and conquer, O(nlogn), in-place (no extra space)

 ## PROGRAMMING LANGUAGES
 - ML (meta language) - functional